Bitcoin Series #1 - The Basics

 Blockchain And Miner Compensation

-To achieve its peer-to-pear nature, bitcoin implements a distributed ledger by using blockchain technology.
+To achieve its peer-to-peer nature, Bitcoin implements a distributed ledger by using blockchain technology.

 The blockchain is, as the name says, a chain of data blocks.
 Each block is mined for by miners.
 To mine a block, miners have to solve a cryptographic puzzle which is based on the existing chain.
 When a block is mined, two things happen: